If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.

 Head to the indoor market, where you can find a variety of Swedish meats, treats, and beverages.

-This place carries traditional Swedish dishes as well as prepared goods like salads, smoked fish, and other favorites.
+This traditional Scandinavian covered market hall sells all sorts of traditional Swedish dishes as well as prepared goods like spread salads, smoked fish, cured meats, and other favorites.

 Östermalms Saluhall is great any time of year, but it’s especially convenient in the winter, since it’s cozy and warm indoors so you can stroll around leisurely, searching for whatever snack you’re craving.

 Hotorgshallen is another popular food market filled with vendors selling fresh fish, meats, cheeses, teas, and coffee.

 Besides traditional Swedish goodies, it offers a wide variety of international snacks such as falafel, sushi, French cheeses, and more.

 Take a Nordic food tour.

 Want more guidance than just being told about two of Stockholm’s food halls?

 There’s a Nordic food tour that also encompasses these traditional Swedish market halls!